krab7191/EA_gitops_OCP/docs/INSTALL.md

 Fork this repo, then update the `repoURL` in these files to point to your fork:
 - `argocd-app-of-apps.yaml`
 - All files in `argocd-apps/`

-Look for the `# ROSA:` comments in the instance files if deploying to ROSA (storage class, OIDC config).

 ### 2. Create Sealed Secrets